LunarWatcher/lunarwatcher.github.io/til/emacs/customising-underline-styles.md

     "title": "Customising underline styles in an emacs theme" }
 ---
-# Customising underline styles in an emacs theme
 The underline property can also be a list that takes a `:style`:
 ```lisp
 :underline (:style wave :color ,catgirl-yellow-highlight)